Photo: Tony Harrington

 Lift Pass Information

-There are few countries in the world where lift fees are as cheap as Japan.
-Like the United States, lift fees in New Zealand and Australia have been steadily rising.
-In recent years, the price hike has accelerated, and as of the 2023 season, a one-day ticket in New Zealand costs around NZ$160, which is equivalent to 13,000 yen at an exchange rate of 1 NZ$ = approximately 85 yen.
-In particular, from last season in 2022 to this season in 2023, NZ$ 10-20.
+Globally, few countries offer lift tickets as cheap as Japan.
+In New Zealand and Australia, like in the United States, lift ticket prices are constantly rising.
+In recent years, the price increase has accelerated, and as of the 2023 season, a one-day pass in New Zealand costs around NZ$160, which, at an exchange rate of 1 NZ$ = approximately 85 yen, comes to a very high 13,000 yen.
+In particular, from the 2022 season to the 2023 season,NZ$10-20.

 Skiing is now considered a luxury pastime for the wealthy in the area, but locals apparently buy a season pass for multiple resorts for around NZ$1,300 (approximately 110,000 yen) and diligently go to all the resorts during the season

-| Resort | 2022 season (NZ$) prices | price (NZ$) |
+| Resort | 2022 Season (NZ$)Prices | 2023 Season (NZ$)Prices |

 | Mt.
-Hutt | Cornet Peak | Remarkables (1-day ticket) | NZ$139 | NZ$ 159 (+ NZ$ 20) |
+Hutt | Cornet Peak | Remarkables (1-day ticket) | NZ$139 | NZ$159 (+NZ$20) |

 | Mt.
-Hutt | Cornet Peak | Remarkables Combined Season Pass | NZ$1299 | NZ$ 1399 (+ NZ$ 100) |
+Hutt | Cornet Peak | Remarkables Combined Season Pass | NZ$1299 | NZ$1399 (+NZ$100) |

-| Cadorona (1-day ticket) | Treblecorn (1-day ticket) | NZ$150 | NZ$ 160 (+ NZ$ 10) |
+| Cadorona (1-day ticket) | Treblecorn (1-day ticket) | NZ$150 | NZ$160 (+NZ$10) |

-| Cadorona | Treblecone combined season ticket | NZ$1499 | NZ$ 1649 (+ NZ$ 200) |
+| Cadorona | Treblecone combined season ticket | NZ$1499 | NZ$1649 (+NZ$200) |

 For guests traveling from overseas, this is sure to put a strain on their wallets.
 Additionally, the current (as of June 2023) exchange rate for the yen is extremely low at 1 NZ$ = 85.5 yen, which is also a cause for concern.
 Still, the appeal of escaping the scorching heat of Japan, traveling abroad to escape the heat, enjoying dynamic powder snow on the other side of the world, and experiencing heli-skiing more casually than in North America is irresistible